CAFapi/caf-common/util-naming/README.md

 ## Name

-A class that is similar to java.naming.Name, but is iterable.
+A class that is similar to javax.naming.Name, but is iterable.
 A Name is a tokenized character String, delimited by forward-slashes.

 ### Usage